-When the resettled family you support arrives there are some key conversations you’ll need to have, and some topics will arise that may feel a bit awkward.
-Uncomfortable conversations will happen, but they don’t have to be embarrassing, or catch you off guard, be confident that it’s ok to have them, as the family’s wellbeing and integration depend will on it.
+When the resettled family you support arrives there are some key conversations you’ll need to have, and some topics will arise that may feel a little awkward.
+Uncomfortable conversations will happen, but they don’t have to be embarrassing or catch you off guard.
+Be confident that it’s ok to have them as the family’s wellbeing and integration will depend on it.

-This resource provides an overview of how to approach topics that Groups have found to be uncomfortable and point you toward resources that will help you prepare for these conversations.
+This resource provides an overview on how to approach topics that Groups have found to be uncomfortable and point you toward resources that will help you prepare for these conversations.

 Preparing yourself to have an uncomfortable conversation